brunodarshan-zz/twitter-search-with-vue/README.md

 **NOTE**: If you use in __Development Mode__, the extension [Allow-Cross-Allow-Origin:*](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) in Google Chrome will help you to running this project without problems with CORS.

-**NOTE 2**: If you clone and use this project in a work, remember of change the tokens and secrets key.
+**NOTE 2**: If you clone and use this project in a work, remember of change the tokens and secrets.